“Can I get six-pack abs by rowing?”

-I get asked this question a lot from my readers.
+I get asked this question a lot by my readers.

 So I thought I should cover this hot topic in a post for everyone rather than telling individually on emails.

-You might have wonder, how rowing machine can help you tone your abdominal muscles and build abs.
+Let’s see how rowing can help you in toning your stomach and eventually build abs.

 In this post you’ll learn about: